The Church of Jesus Christ of Latter-Day Saints

-Joseph Smith was given another the “Word of God.”
+Joseph Smith was given another and new and unique “Word of God,” different from the New Testament.
 Writings of the book were miraculously translated from an ancient record by Joseph Smith, Jr. by the “gift and power of God.”
 This ancient record was written on golden plates which had their location revealed to Joseph Smith, Jr. by an angel.
 Joseph Smith, Jr. translated the golden plates.
 He then gave them back to the angel, which has them in it’s “charge.”
 Well known Mormons have stated these plates lay buried within the famous hill located near the Smith home outside of Palmyra, New York.
 The famous hill is named Cumorah Hill (The Mormon Church owns the property).
 Today the plates are said to be lost.

 Brigham Young gave an account on June 17, 1877;